Your Oral & Maxillofacial Surgeon in Concord NH

 Dr. Levy and Staff are making a special scheduling effort to help high school or college students on a tight schedule this Summer!

 Many patients don’t know that you aren’t “required” to go to the first Specialist whom your dentist suggested.
 Please see our “Wisdom Teeth” page.
-We’ll work with your schedule if at all possible.

 Oral & Maxillofacial Services

 Wisdom Teeth Concord, NH

 Wisdom teeth that are trapped in the jaw are often called impacted teeth.
 The removal of wisdom teeth is often necessary when they can’t properly grow into the mouth.
 In addition, many wisdom teeth grow sideways, partially break through the gum, or remain trapped completely beneath the gum.